 All modules on offer aim to enable students to further enhance your existing skills to achieve improved accuracy and general proficiency in your chosen Masters programme.
-Alongside academic study skills and English language (for those who choose the pre sessional), the main focus is the further development of study skills and the acquisition of socio-cultural awareness.
+Alongside academic study skills, the main focus is the further development of study skills and the acquisition of socio-cultural awareness.

 You will be supported throughout in your learning with written interim reports on your work and oral feedback is provided on all courses at regular meetings with tutors.

 The pre-sessional course will enable you to continue with your chosen Masters programme having improved your academic language and study skills to an appropriate level and you will be able to communicate accordingly in most academic and social situations.